 Shelter Intake and Placement

-Once the intake process is complete clients are generally assigned to a specific shelter and will remain in that shelter until they “graduate” to permanent housing.
-Exceptions to this rule include late arrivals, safe havens, and urgent situations such as code red or code blue.
+Once the intake process is complete clients are generally assigned to a specific shelter and ideally will be regularly housed in the same shelter until they exit the system (hopefully by “graduating” to permanent housing).
+Exceptions to this rule include transfers, late arrivals, safe havens, and urgent situations such as code red or code blue.
+Transfers between units may occur either at client request or DHS demand.
+Lack of capacity increases the need to transfer clients between shelters which may be disruptive to clients.
 New clients are processed at an appropriate intake center: